-The winningest coach in terms of percentage among all current WNE head coaches, Klepacki has overseen all nine of the Golden Bears' runs in the NCAA Division III Men's Lacrosse Championship since 2002.
-Western New England has won more Commonwealth Coast Conference men's lacrosse championships (7) than any other program since joining the league in 2008.
+The winningest coach in terms of percentage among all current WNE head coaches, Klepacki has overseen all ten of the Golden Bears' runs in the NCAA Division III Men's Lacrosse Championship since 2002.
+Western New England has won more Commonwealth Coast Conference men's lacrosse championships (8) than any other program since joining the league in 2008.

-Last spring, Klepacki's Golden Bears again proved to be the class of the CCC.
+Klepacki's Golden Bears were again the class of the CCC in 2018.
 Western New England's challenging non-conference schedule prepared the team for an undefeated, 8-0 run through conference play.
 The Golden Bears defeated Salve Regina (18-5) and Endicott College (10-6) in the CCC semifinals and championship, respectively, to capture the program's seventh CCC title.
 Sophomore midfielder Nick Gamba was named the CCC Offensive Player of the Year, while Gamba, senior goalie Steven Kerr and sophomore defenseman Oskar Djusberg received USILA Honorable Mention All-America recognition.
 Additionally, Justin Holl was named a USILA Scholar All-American and Nick Beauchamp represented the Golden Bears in the USILA North-South Senior All-Star Game.

 Klepacki guided the Golden Bears to another successful campaign in 2016, as Western New England went 15-4 (8-0 CCC) with three victories over nationally ranked opponents.
 The Golden Bears, who finished the season ranked No. 14 in the United States Intercollegiate Lacrosse Association (USILA) Poll, captured their sixth CCC title with a 14-12 win over Endicott on May 7, earning a trip back to the NCAA Tournament for the first time since 2014.